Become a Host Parent Defy Expectations and Be Surprised About the Amount of Fun You'll Have!

-Since 1989, over 4,200 wonderful American families have welcomed a FLAG international youngster into their home!
+Since 1989, over 4,200 wonderful American families have welcomed a FLAG international student into their home!

 By hosting an exchange student, you will open yourself and your loved ones to a new world of culture and unforgettable experiences!

 At FLAG, we’re always looking for outstanding host parents!
-Host families have said hosting has brought numerous benefits to themselves, their communities, their exchange students, and our global community.
+Families are always telling us that hosting a student has brought an unforgettable experience to themselves, their communities, their exchange students, and our global community.

 By hosting, you are bringing the world together one friendship at a time!

 If you are interested in becoming a host parent, FLAG invites you to complete our online host family application.
 On the application, you’ll be asked to write about yourself, your household, your community and your lifestyle.
 After the application is submitted, the host family is required to complete background checks and paperwork (*Please note that all household members aged 18 and older are required to complete a criminal background check).
-From there, the family will contacted by a FLAG Local Coordinator who will assist throughout the entire process to include reviewing student profiles and making a match.
-Afterwards, your assigned FLAG Local Coordinator will also assist with the arrival, departure and and support of your student and assist you and your family throughout the entire exchange experience.
+From there, the family will be contacted by a FLAG Local Coordinator who will assist with the entire process which includes reviewing student profiles and making a match.
+Afterward, your assigned FLAG Local Coordinator will also assist with the arrival, departure and support of your student, and assist you and your family throughout the entire exchange experience.

-If you would like to also inquire for more information and learn about the hosting experience as a whole, FLAG invites you to contact us directly at 1-800-942-3524 (FLAG) or via email at email@example.com.
+If you would like more information and learn about the hosting experience as a whole, FLAG invites you to contact us directly at 1-800-942-3524 (FLAG) or via email at firstname.lastname@example.org.